 Not too shabby when my ‘I know I could have pushed harder’ time is 2:05 – which is not far off from my half PR on this course from a few years ago (2:03).

-When checking out the stats of the run, I was surprised the elevation gain was 200 feet.
+When checking out the stats of this run, I was surprised the elevation gain was 200 feet.
 It feels like this course is super flat with the only elevation coming from going under road overpasses.

 I never would have guessed all those tiny little climbs would add up to 200 feet.